confluentinc/schema-registry/docs/api.rst

         1, 2, 3, 4
       ]

-.. http:get:: /subjects/(string:subject)/versions/(int:version)
+.. http:get:: /subjects/(string:subject)/versions/(versionId:version)

    Get a specific version of the schema registered under this subject

    :param string subject: Name of the subject
-   :param int version: Version of the schema to be returned
+   :param versionId version: Version of the schema to be returned.
+Valid values for versionId are between [1,2^31-1] or the string "latest". "latest" returns the last registered schema under the specified subject

    :>json string name: Name of the subject that this schema is registered under :>json int version: Version of the returned schema